oeg-upm/inesdata-ml-schema/release/0.0.1/README.md

 The classes for the InesDATA machine learning schema are defined below. `SubClassOf` stands for `rdfs:subClassOf`.
 Likewise, `domain` and `range` stand for `rdfs:domain` and `rdfs:range`.

 ### Machine Learning Model Download (ind:MLModelDownload)
-Class representing a downloadable ML model object (models may be distributed in different sized and quantizations)
+Class representing a downloadable ML model object (models may be distributed in different sizes and quantizations)
 - SubClassOf [schema:MediaObject](http://schema.org/MediaObject)

 ### Model Card (ind:ModelCard)